joseeden/joeden/docs/Linux/RHCSA Notes/038-Automated-Installations.md

 -rw-------.
 1 root root 7194 May  4  2021 anaconda-ks.cfg
 -rw-------.
 1 root root 6940 May  4  2021 original-ks.cfg
 ```

-The parameters used when booting the system can be found in the **anaconda-ks.cfg** file.
-Alternatively, you can use [Red Hat's Kickstart Generator](https://access.redhat.com/labsinfo/kickstartconfig) to create the kickstart configuration files.

 ## ksvalidator